 To round out our list of wines to order in Seville, it’s finally time for something sweet!
 Pedro Ximénez sherries are the darkest and sweetest of all the wines on the sherry spectrum.
 Its alcohol content can range greatly (from 15 to 22 percent or even more), but it does feature more significantly more grams of sugar per liter than the other sherries mentioned here.
 It gains this high sugar content naturally as grapes dry out in the sun and are picked when they are extremely ripe.

 Because of its exceptionally sweet taste, you won’t often find locals drinking Pedro Ximénez with their meal.
 However, it’s an especially popular digestif and goes well with just about any dessert!
 Its tasting notes might remind you of sun-dried fruits like raisins, figs and dates, rounded out by aromas of honey, coffee and licorice.

 Ready to drink sherry like a local?
-Our Tapas, Taverns & History of Seville Tour is calling your name.
-Come join us as we discover some of the oldest, most storied bars in the city, where you’ll enjoy tapas and drinks beloved by generations of sevillanos at every stop along the way!
+Our Evening Tapas & Wine Tasting Tour is calling your name.
+Come join us as we discover some of the most emblematic bars, restaurants and gourmet shops in the city, where you’ll enjoy tapas paired with fabulous local wines (including some of our favorite sherries) at every stop along the way!